bayesimpact/representative-population-generator/models/README.md

 #### 2. Reliability

-Unlike other open source address data (e.g., Openaddresses, OpenStreetMap, DoT National Address Database), the EDDM data appears to closely correspond to the truth "on the ground."
+Unlike other open source address data (e.g., Openaddresses.io, OpenStreetMap, DoT National Address Database), the EDDM data appears to closely correspond to the truth "on the ground."
 When the EDDM tool has a point, there typically is a building there (as validated by satellite imagery).

 #### 3. Has population estimates